YagoCarballo/Go-OpenGL-Lab-3/readme.md

 ## Gets the MGL32 Math Library
 go get github.com/go-gl/mathgl/mgl32

+## This library is used to find the path where the executable is when running a compiled version
+go get github.com/kardianos/osext

 ```

 - If all the above steps worked without errors continue to step 9